hdurdle/MMM-WestBerksBinDay/README.md

 Go to the MagicMirror/config directory and edit the config.js file.
 Add the module to your modules array in your config.js.

 You'll need your uprn (Unique Property Reference Number) from the West Berks Council website.
-You can find this by search for your address here: http://ww2.westberks.gov.uk/internetmapping/AddressFinder_v2.aspx
+You can find this by searching for your address here: http://ww2.westberks.gov.uk/internetmapping/AddressFinder_v2.aspx

 You'll get a 12 digit number.
 Enter this in the config.js for your MagicMirror installation: